-Students interested in seeking accommodations must be aware that it is their responsibility to contact the Accessibilities Support Advisor, who will review all requests.
 Information pertaining to an individual's disabilities is considered strictly confidential.
-All requests for academic or facilities accommodations, along with all supporting documentation, including but not limited to medical information, will only be shared with college personnel on an as-needed basis.
-Students will be provided with a Letter of Accommodations which will detail the specified accommodations and share a copy of the letter with their faculty.
-The Student Accessibilities Advisor's role is to mediate, when necessary, between the faculty or staff member and the student only after disclosure of a disability has been made by the student to that faculty or staff member.
+For this reach, students interested in seeking accommodations must be aware that it is their responsibility to inform their faculty of their accommodation needs by providing their accommodations memo drafted by the Coordinator/Advisor at the time of intake.
+The Coordinator/Advisor at the time of intake.
+The Coordinator/Advisor's role is to mediate when necessary, between the faculty or staff member and the student only after disclosure of a disability has been made by the student to that faculty or staff member.
 To address issues or concerns over not receiving requested accommodations, a student should refer to and follow the Sussex ADA Grievance Procedure below.
 The purpose of this procedure is to provide an internal mechanism for the prompt and equitable resolution of discrimination issues and complaints.
-Complaints that cannot be mutually resolved over the telephone by calling the Accessibilities Coordinator/Student Accessibilities Advisor at 973-300-2153 must be made in writing and submitted to the Accessibilities Coordinator/Advisor, One College Hill, Newton, NJ 07860.
-Contact pcavanagh@sussex.edu (mailto:pcavanagh@sussex.edu) for more information.
+Complaints that cannot be mutually resolved over the telephone by calling the ADA Coordinator/ Advisor at 973-300-2153 must be made in writing and submitted to the ADA Coordinator/Advisor, , One College Hill, Newton NJ 07860.
+Contact asacco@sussex.edu for more information.